Books in the “Xanth” series

 Wenda Woodwife is given a mission by Magician Humfrey: to fetch the knot of petrified reverse wood – the Knot Gneiss – from the Gap Chasm.
 She chooses several companions, including Jumper Spider.
 Jumper has been given a transformation spell: as well as spider and human forms, he is able to transform into any creature.
 The group has a number of adventures, travelling through magic doors, to the world of Comic with its nasty puns, and to Reverse World, where characteristics such as appearance, direction and gender are reversed.

 Well-Tempered Clavicle (2011)

-And now Piper, with the help of Pundora, wants to marry Dawn, and destroy Picka.
-Picka learns that Piper can use his music to summon or stun people, throw fire balls, and disintegrate matter.
-Picka must also become an expert musician, and learn to use his own music in the same way, to try to defeat Piper.
+But now Picka has a rival – a goo monster called Piper, who wants to marry Dawn and is determined to destroy Picka.
+Piper can use music to summon or stun people, throw fire balls, and disintegrate matter.
+Picka must learn to use his own music in the same way, to try to defeat Piper.

 Luck of the Draw (2012)